-On January 15th, Katie Leonard, President & CEO and Kellyn Nolan, Chief Academic Officer announced Johnson College’s newest program, Building and Property Maintenance.
+On January 15th, Katie Leonard, President & CEO and Kellyn Williams, Chief Academic Officer announced Johnson College’s newest program, Building and Property Maintenance.

 The one-year certificate program prepares students to enter the workforce ready to perform general maintenance and repair.
 Graduates will have industry credentials and will be cross-trained in Carpentry, Electrical Construction, and Heating Ventilation and Air Conditioning.
 Employers seeking trained technicians include residential or business complexes, schools, hospitals, and more.

 President Leonard spoke about the program to an audience of faculty, staff, and industry partners:

 “After many months of feasibility conversations and planning, we are very excited to announce to the campus community and our industry partners that a new program of study will begin in 2019.
 Building and Property Maintenance will allow a new path for students to not only achieve a credentialed certificate, but will also provide them with a path toward a two-year degree in one of three interconnected majors.
 Enrollment for this program will begin immediately.”

 Mrs. Williams detailed the benefits this program will have, not only on industry, but for all types of students:

 “First, it is a pathway for a person to achieve a position as an entry-level maintenance technician, a job that is sought in all kinds of industries.
 This is not limited to custodial work, but the maintenance of lighting, heating, and upkeep that all buildings need.